andrehsouza/AccessibilityJobs/README.md

-# AccessibilityJobs
+# ConcreteJobs
-A sample iOS project to implement accessibility techniques.
+An app to provide accessibility